 School is expensive, do you have advice for people who just don't have school as an option?

 Put it out there online and show the world what you can do!
 Figure drawing is always good to do.
 If there’s figure drawing sessions in your area, I highly recommend it.
-If school isn’t an option, there’s lots of other things you can try doing.
-Not sure what you want to specialize in, but there’s lots of courses online you can take that aren’t as expensive as school tuition but still gives you the same satisfaction as going to a normal school.
+Depending on what you want to specialize in, there’s lots of courses online you can take that aren’t as expensive as school tuition but still gives you the same satisfaction as going to a normal school.
 (CG Master Academy is one of them!)